-|Full-time Retention Rate||15.00%|
+|Full-time Retention Rate||20%|

-|Student to Faculty Ratio||15.00%|
+|Student to Faculty Ratio||20%|

 Graduation Rate: Graduation rate of a college tells you the percentage of students that graduate from a program within the stipulated time frame.
 A higher graduation rate is promising as it means that the college provides a conducive learning environment, helping students in reaching their academic goals.

-Full-time Retention Rate: A college with a higher retention rate means fewer dropouts and more number of full-time students being happy with their learning experience and continuing with the college to complete the program.
+Full-time Retention Rate: A college with a higher retention rate means fewer dropouts and higher number of full-time students being happy with their learning experience and continuing with the college to complete the program.

-The student to Faculty Ratio: Student to faculty ratio means the number of students to the faculty of the program.
+The Student to Faculty Ratio: Student to faculty ratio means the number of students to the faculty of the program.
 A lower student to faculty ratio is beneficial as students can make the most of the individualized training and are likely to achieve a positive academic outcome.

 Our Editorial Team Rating accounts for 30% of our total score and is based on factors such as faculty credentials, and a school’s overall reputation.
 These factors give us a broad idea about the student’s learning experience and the popularity of the school.